PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 > (laughter)

 ### Audrey Tang:
 There's a lot of volunteers around the world.
 IPFS counts more than 200,000 computers.
-Each one cmay donate a little bit of their spare hard disk to keep our website alive, to improve our resilience.
+Each one may donate a little bit of their spare hard disk to keep our website alive, to improve our resilience.

 It's also an offensive because it means that Protocol Labs, as well as people in Argentina, Lithuania, and so on, who otherwise do not have ways to contribute to Taiwanese causes can very easily do so now.
 They can just pin our website on IPFS and then participate in our defense.
 It's not unlike the so called IT Army of Ukraine.

 That was quite successful.
 People understood that there's no way to take down our website.
 From this point onward, other ministries also know that they can find a safe harbor in decentralized communities.

-Now, this also doubles as a way to help the journalists and the people who work on human rights within the PRC regime, because they may also use the same system to put tamper proofaccounts of what's actually happening under the Zero COVID in terms of human rights abuses; this is essential for direct action.
+Now, this also doubles as a way to help the journalists and the people who work on human rights within the PRC regime, because they may also use the same system to put tamper proof accounts of what's actually happening under the Zero COVID in terms of human rights abuses; this is essential for direct action.

 By asking people to donate their computing power to this tamper proof network, we're also playing offensive because it helps to also keep alive not just our website, but also the accounts of all the human rights abuse that the PRC regime doesn't want its people to see.